wjzhang392/KI-QFS/README.md

 ## Data Description

-The dataset is based on DUC 2005-2007 dataset in [NIST](https://www-nlpir.nist.gov/projects/duc/data.html).
+The dataset is based on DUC 2005-2007 datasets in [NIST](https://www-nlpir.nist.gov/projects/duc/data.html).
 Please ask for their data access before using our dataset.
 The dataset is located in `dataset/`.
 Please refer to the [paper](paper/kiqfs.pdf) for more details of the dataset.

 ### Data Structure